-- Participation has increased for both men's and women's teams although it has remained static or dropped slightly for the youth age groups - The remains a need for additional 3G AGP; proposals are being developed for a second pitch at Garon Park and one at Shoeburyness High School - The recommendations from 2018 remain valid and should be retained, along with noting the sport specific issues set out above.
+Participation has increased for men's teams although it has remained static or dropped slightly for the youth age groups and women's teams The remains a need for additional 3G AGP; proposals are being developed for a second pitch at Garon Park and one at Shoeburyness High School

+The recommendations from 2018 remain valid and should be retained, along with noting the sport specific issues set out above.

-4 Third Generation Turf (3G) Artificial Grass Pitches (AGPS)
+4. Third Generation Turf (3G) Artificial Grass Pitches (AGPS)